Trusted Driver Information Hub

 Corrupted Driver

-Code 39The driver image on disk is damaged or partially overwritten.
+Code 39The image on disk is damaged or partially overwritten.
 Reinstall from the vendor’s original installer.

 Read the fix - 03